DarshanDattaNaik/1-Bit_Full_Adder-using-CMOS-Mirror-Logic/README.md

 ![image](https://user-images.githubusercontent.com/100398507/155661181-18493962-3752-4a6e-bb0b-422d8619e7ea.png)
 # Tools used
-1) Synopsys Custom Compiler: Custom Compiler™ is a fresh, modern solution for full-custom analog, custom digital, and mixed-signal integrated circuit (IC) design.
-As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
+1) Synopsys Custom Compiler: Custom Compiler™ is a fresh, modern solution for full-custom analog, custom digital, and mixed-signal integrated circuit (IC) design.Custom Compiler provides a highly productive environment for design entry and simulation, with strong features for mixed-signal design, debug, simulation management, analysis, and reporting.All the schematics and blocks used in this circuit are designed using this tool 2)